rainerraul/pi-python/README.md

 Added a python-script called lcdprint.
 You can send a message to a twi-interfaced YuroBot display 4x20. open a ssh-shell and type: <font color="red"><b><p style="font-color:red">lcdprint linenumber(0-3) "Hello Message".</p></b></font> Use this python-file to display data from sensor devices, that are connected on the same i2c bus, where the LCD-Display is.
+(19 11 2016)<br>
+The sht31 humidity sensor from Sensirion runs without crc(byte3 and byte6 are the checksum bytes).
+Since i start datalogging the sensor have not fail and works fine.<br>
+LM75 is a sensor, that measure temperature and drive an open collector outlet.
+Also you can configurate a hysteresis value and a<br> maximum temperature value.
+The outlet is high, when current temperature is over its maximum and low, when the current is<br> under the hysteresis value.
+It acts like a thermostate for heating.